 Tim and Lou (Petsitters) – We look for dogs that are a good fit.
 We do a behavioural assessment to understand a bit of the dog’s history and demeanour.
 We love helping with young, energetic dogs, but sometimes an older calm dog is the perfect companion.

-Housesitter check list
+Housesitter check list for a dog sit

 To new sitters we suggest – maybe start sitting in and around your own town/city/country, build up your references and then head out to the international stage.